Keksuccino/docs_fancymenu/incompatibility-list.md

 - [Trade Uses](https://modrinth.com/mod/trade-uses) (Causes crashes in villager trade menu; maybe only happens when "Easy Villagers" is also installed)
 - [Valkyrien Skies](https://www.curseforge.com/minecraft/mc-mods/valkyrien-skies) (Crash on startup; Valkyrien Skies needs to fix that on their side)
 - [Holographic Renderers](https://www.curseforge.com/minecraft/mc-mods/holographic-renderers) (Crash on startup)
+- [MCA Reborn](https://www.curseforge.com/minecraft/mc-mods/minecraft-comes-alive-reborn) (Works, but some of MCA's menus break FM's menu bar and/or are not customizable)

 ## Fabric Mods